rust-osdev/bootloader/README.md

   bindeps = true
   ```
   Alternatively, you can use [`std::process::Command`](https://doc.rust-lang.org/stable/std/process/struct.Command.html) to invoke the build command of your kernel in the `build.rs` script.
 - Obtain the path to the kernel executable.
-When using an artifact dependency, you can retrieve this path using `env!("CARGO_BIN_FILE_MY_KERNEL_my-kernel")`
+When using an artifact dependency, you can retrieve this path using `std::env::var_os("CARGO_BIN_FILE_MY_KERNEL_my-kernel")`
 - Use `bootloader::UefiBoot` and/or `bootloader::BiosBoot` to create a bootable disk image with your kernel.
 - Do something with the bootable disk images in your `main.rs` function.
 For example, run them with QEMU.